JOIN OUR MOVEMENT TODAY!

 Johanna is a Member of the Orange County School Board, where she successfully advocated for the renaming of Stonewall Jackson Middle to Roberto Clemente Middle School, seeking to better represent the diversity within our community.

-Johanna is the Executive Director at Alianza Center, an Orlando-based non-profit organization where she has led community campaigns on COVID-19 vaccinations and information.
-She's also worked on civic engagement mobilization, youth summer camps, and environmental advocacy.
+Johanna served as the Executive Director at Alianza Center, an Orlando-based non-profit organization where she has led community campaigns on COVID-19 vaccinations and information.

 Johanna's 2018 campaign for the Orange County School Board was not only historic because it led to her election as the first Latina on the Board but also because it was fully youth-run, managed by OCPS current and former students.
 Together, they knocked over 35 thousand doors and made more than 50 thousand phone calls.